Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 Titles can also influence people who are sharing your post.
 If your post has a snappy, clear title, you can see why readers might be more likely to share that with their own audience than if you just titled it something like “Update” or “News”.

-In fact, it’s becoming increasingly clear that plenty of social media users only read the title or headline before sharing an article – and this isn’t a new phenomenon.
+It’s becoming increasingly clear that plenty of social media users only read the title or headline before sharing an article – and this isn’t a new phenomenon.
 As the Washington Post reported a few years ago:

-The satirical news site the Science Post published a block of “lorem ipsum” text under a frightening headline: “Study: 70% of Facebook users only read the headline of science stories before commenting.”
+The satirical news site The Science Post published a block of “lorem ipsum” text under a frightening headline: “Study: 70% of Facebook users only read the headline of science stories before commenting.”
 Nearly 46,000 people shared the post, some of them quite earnestly—an inadvertent example, perhaps, of life imitating comedy.

-Now you know why titles are so important, it’s time to learn what works when crafting a great title.
+Now you know why titles are so important; it’s time to learn what works when crafting a great title.

 What Makes for a Great Blog Title?